isomerpages/imda-oin/_ongoing-national-innovation-challenges/1b-trade-and-connectivity-challenge-2020.md

       <ul>
         <li><b><h4>YCH Group</h4></b>
       The platform is envisaged to be powered by IoT devices and machine learning capabilities.
 It should be able to provide value through tracking, visualisation, analysis, prediction and optimisation.<br><br>
-          <b>Interoperable Solutioning</b>: This solution should be able to integrate with our existing software solutions including enterprise resource planning (ERP) and warehouse management systems (WMS)<br>
+          <b>Interoperable Solutioning</b>: This solution should be able to integrate with our existing software solutions including enterprise resource planning (ERP) and warehouse management systems (WMS)<br><br>
           <b>Managing Staffing Requirements</b>: Our distribution centre has many customers from different sectors, hence there are different peak-season period where resources are not being fully maximised.<br><br>In a post-COVID world scenario, there has to be granularity of data to allow for a “safe” workplace.
 Tracking the location of the individual is desirable, not necessarily to an exact location, but to that of the floor level for example.<br><br>

 Possible methods of tracking include, but not limited to:<br>